 (2) Non-GMO (genetically modified organism) is NOT the same as organic and it is in no way better than organic although all organic crops are also non-GMO.
 Non-GMO food that is not organic is full of chemicals including a wide variety of pesticides, herbicides, and petro-chemical fertilizers.
 Non-GMO crops are heavily sprayed and they are sprayed with more chemicals than conventional GMO crops.
 The chemicals used on feed crops collect in the animals that eat the crops and you injest those chemicals when you eat their meat.

 The uncured bacon and ham in grocery stores is actually cured.
-The reason it’s called ‘uncured’ is because the USDA won’t let them call it cured unless it has artificial preservatives in it (nitrites and nitrates such as sodium nitrate, potassium nitrate, etc.) so ‘uncured’ is the term they use when meat has been cured but without artificial preservatives.
+The reason it’s called ‘uncured’ is because the USDA won’t let them call it cured unless it has artificial preservatives in it (nitrites and nitrates such as sodium nitrate, potassium nitrate, etc.).
+‘Uncured’ is the term used when meat has been cured but without artificial preservatives.
 I know, confusing!
-If ham and bacon isn’t cured at all it will just taste like regular pork (like a pork chop or pork roast), it won’t taste like ham or bacon.
-My ham and bacon is ‘uncured’ according to the USDA definition because it’s cured without artificial preservatives.
-The great majority of my cure is untreated salt, it also has a little organic cane juice powder and a few other spices.
-All the ingredients in the seasonings and cure for our pork are certified organic.
+If ham and bacon isn’t cured it will just taste like regular pork (like a pork chop or pork roast), it won’t taste like the ham or bacon you're used to.
+Our ham and bacon is ‘uncured’ according to the USDA definition because it’s cured without artificial preservatives.
+Our ham and bacon are also hickory smoked.
+The great majority of our cure is untreated salt, it also has a little organic cane juice powder and a few other spices.
+All the ingredients in the seasonings and cure for our pork are Certified Organic (which always means it's also non-GMO).
 The list of ingredients for the seasonings and cures we use for pork can be downloaded here: BP Farms Pork Ingredients

 We take beef to the butcher year-round.
 Availability for beef is just a matter of getting on the list early; we generally run 3 to 4 months out.
 For pork we currently run two batches a year.
 One batch that is ready for pickup late spring and summer and another that is ready for pickup in late fall.
-We try to keep ground beef, stew beef, & soup bones, chicken, and eggs in stock.
+We keep a full range of beef, pork, chicken, and egg products in stock and ready for immediate purchase.